Fran314/SmashDataCollectorPython/README.md

 If you too are an occasional Smash player and a stats nerd, this is for you!

 ## Features
-- For every match and for every player of the match, the script automatically collects the following stats: Position, time survived, falls (as in who killed you, including selfdestructions), given damage and taken damage.
+- For every match and for every player of the match, the script automatically collects the following stats: position, time survived, falls (as in who killed you, including selfdestructions), given damage and taken damage.
 It does not collect the kills of a player because from the falls you can reconstruct the kills.
 - **The script supports ALL the available languages** in Super Smash Bros.
-Ultimate as up to v10.1.0 (which are Japanese, English, French, Spanish, German, Italian, Dutch, Russian, Chinese (traditional), Chinese (simplified) and Korean).
+Ultimate as up to v10.1.0 (which are Japanese, English, French, Spanish, German, Italian, Dutch, Russian, Chinese (traditional), Chinese (simplified) and Korean), with automatic language recognition.
 - **The script supports matches with 2, 3 and 4 players.**
 - **The script supports matches with both actual players and CPU.**